yoyounik/MuseSnap/README.md

    - Add support for more complex image recognition.
    - Enhance the music playlist recommendations.
    - Allow direct downloading of playlists to Google Drive or the user's device.

+This Project is part of my hackathon: #hackfrost2024.
+Conducted by @kestra.io , Special Thanks to @KunalKushwaha and @WeMakeDevs and @Kestra for conducting this Hackathon.